Alonso-del-Arte/floating-point-library/Basics.md

 | 0 10 1      | 3.0             |
 | 0 11 0      | +Infinity       |
 | 0 11 1      | NaN             |

+Despite the apparent simplifying effect of not having to worry about normalization, 4-bit floating point arithmetic still has plenty of complexity.
+For example, consider that adding 3.0 to any of the five positive values should overflow to positive infinity in each case, not wrap around to NaN, negative zero or a negative value.

 FINISH WRITING